benjystanton/benjystanton.github.io/src/posts/2018-11-19-my-first-no-meeting-day.md

 tag: NaBloPoMo2018
 ---

-<p class="lede">If you follow me on Twitter, you’ll know that <a href="https://twitter.com/benjystanton/status/1044599479721218048">I moan about meetings a lot</a>.
-Lots of people have recommended that I block out time in my calendar to make sure I <a href="{{ site.url }}/blog/how-to-focus-in-open-plan-offices/">have space in my week for focussed work</a>.</p>
+<p>If you follow me on Twitter, you’ll know that <a href="https://twitter.com/benjystanton/status/1044599479721218048">I moan about meetings a lot</a>.
+Lots of people have recommended that I block out time in my calendar to make sure I <a href="/blog/how-to-focus-in-open-plan-offices/">have space in my week for focussed work</a>.</p>

 This seems obvious in hindsight, but joining the Civil Service has been a big culture shock for me.
 3 years ago I was freelancing, working remotely on small projects.
 Now I'm leading a small team in a large organisation.
 Even though I promised myself I wouldn't end up stuck in meetings all day, that is what has happened.